ppriyank/Video-Action-Transformer-Network-Pytorch-/README.md

 ```

-In case you find any discrepency, please raise an issue
+In case you find any discrepency, please raise an issue.
+If any one was able to reproduce the paper results kindly help me with this [issue](https://github.com/ppriyank/Video-Action-Transformer-Network-Pytorch-/issues/2).
+If possible please meantion the changes needs to be further added.